 Dumnonni is run entirely by volunteers.
 We are all there because we love the system.
-Within the 'Ref Team' we have three levels of responsibility.
+Within the 'Ref Team' there are levels of responsibility.
 Each member of the team has chosen their own level so they can manage their own enjoyment of the game.